tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 Now that you know CHIP-8's instruction set pretty thoroughly, why not try to make a game that can run in your own emulator?

-Every October, an annual game jam called "Octojam" is organized, where people make games/programs for CHIP-8 (and SUPER-CHIP/XO-CHIP).
-Please join us!
-It's run on itch.io; [here's the page for Octojam 6 (2019)](https://itch.io/jam/octojam-6).
+Although CHIP-8 is from the 70s originally, most games for it by this point are actually fairly modern - every October for a decade, an annual game jam called "Octojam" was organized, where people made games/programs for CHIP-8 (and SUPER-CHIP/XO-CHIP).
+It's sadly not held anymore, but you can check out past jams and games at [Octojam.com](http://octojam.com).

-Of course, you don't need to wait until next October.
-Write a game any time and submit it to the [CHIP-8 Archive](https://johnearnest.github.io/chip8Archive/?sort=platform)!
+If you do make a game, you can submit it to the public [CHIP-8 Archive](https://johnearnest.github.io/chip8Archive/?sort=platform).
 You can also find lots of great games to test your emulator with here.

 Typing in raw bytes to program your game isn't very user friendly in 2020, so most people now use [Octo](http://johnearnest.github.io/Octo/), a high-level assembler for CHIP-8.
 There are also more traditional assemblers out there.